veezo101/rotoview/README.md

 - Make the --add-data installation flag actually pick assets and path
 - Make use of the drag and drop library added as additional hook
 - Get list of pokemon with Forms using PokeAPI instead of link
+- Use config and a GFX tab text field to specify dex number, making it flexible to replace more than just Rotom.
+(Hint: Take Sprite backup from GFX folder based on dex number)
+- Make a full folder of custom SFX, and foreach through them.
+These can be applied during mute mode.

 ## Installation